apache/camel-website/content/docs/_index.md

 </p>

-Camel is packed with several hundred components that are used to access databases, message queues and APIs.
+Camel is comes with several hundred components that can be used to access databases, message queues, and APIs.
 The [Component reference](/components/latest/) provides you information about the functionality and configuration of each component.

 <p>
 <a class="button dark" href="/components/latest/">Component Reference</a>